ana-Analyses/sql-data-warehouse-project/README.md

 ----( diagrame)

+### Bronze Layer:
--Bronze Layer: Stores raw data as-is from the source systems.
+Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
+### Silver Layer:
--Silver Layer: This layer includes data cleansing, standardisation, and normalisation processes to prepare data for analysis.
+This layer includes data cleansing, standardisation, and normalisation processes to prepare data for analysis.
+### Gold Layer:
--Gold Layer: Houses business-ready data modelled into a star schema required for reporting and analytics.
+Houses business-ready data modelled into a star schema required for reporting and analytics.

 # Project Overview
 This project involves: